 MQTT is a free MQTT client written by Thomas Nordquist and available for Windows, macOS, and Linux.

-If you are you using PiHelper or DashMQTT, you can immediately verify if messages are being sent and what their payload is.
+If you are using PiHelper or DashMQTT, you can immediately verify if messages are being sent and what their payload is.

 It is an excellent tool for testing and debugging.
 Thanks, Thomas!